rootuserdj/Face-recognition/README.md

    3.10

-# Show Your Attandance on your browser
+# Show Your Attandance in your browser

    hppt://yourip:8080